-- Intelligent switches and a Fault Location, Isolation, and Service Restoration (FLISR) system deployed on approximately 50% of feeders, ordered by poorest reliability performance.
-This includes the installation of line segmentation/protection devices midline and on the secondary of distribution stepdown substations (i.e., town/rural substations), cutout mounted protective devices, and fault indicators. - Volt-VAR Optimization (VVO) deployed on approximately 200 feeders. - Prioritization and selection of feeders to be determined by the distribution system inspections, which are performed under a separate program.
+- Intelligent switches and a FLISR system deployed on approximately 50% of feeders, ordered by poorest reliability performance.
+This includes the installation of line segmentation/protection devices midline and on the secondary of distribution step-down substations (i.e., town/rural substations), cutout mounted protective devices, and fault indicators. - Prioritization and selection of feeders to be determined by the distribution system assessments, which are performed under a separate program.

-- Studies to determine optimal locations for intelligent switches and reclosers - Studies to determine VVO feeders and location of assets, such as capacitors and regulators, on these feeders - Deployment of intelligent switches, reclosers, capacitors, regulators and other assets as per the studies
+- Studies to determine optimal locations for intelligent switches and reclosers - Studies to determine Volt VAR Regulation/Optimization (VVO) feeders and location of assets, such as capacitors and regulators, on these feeders

+- Deployment of intelligent switches, reclosers, capacitors, regulators and other assets as per the studies - Deployment of FLISR and fault indicators systems as per the studies - Tracking of reliability performance improvement, reduced system losses and customer consumption savings due to the added technology